cisagov/kali-packer/README.md

    environment variable.
 1. **Production release deploy**: Publish a GitHub release with the "This is a pre-release" checkbox unchecked.
-An image will be built in the `PACKER_BUILD_REGION` and copied to each regions listed in the `PACKER_DEPLOY_REGION_KMS_MAP` environment variable.
+An image will be built in the `PACKER_BUILD_REGION` and copied to each region listed in the `PACKER_DEPLOY_REGION_KMS_MAP` environment variable.

 ### Using Your Local Environment ###